JakeChampion/fetch/README.md

 * By default, `fetch` **won't send any cookies** to the server, resulting in unauthenticated requests if the site relies on maintaining a user session.

+Additionally some things cannot be polyfilled:

+* Due to the limitations of XHR `fetch` [cannot control the redirect mode](https://github.com/github/fetch/issues/137)

 #### Handling HTTP error statuses

 To have `fetch` Promise reject on HTTP error statuses, i.e. on any non-2xx